streamsets/tutorials/tutorial-custom-dataprotector-procedure/README.md

 ```

-This is what it should look like:
+This is what the updated **SampleDProcessor.java** code should look like:

 ![image alt text](intellij2.png)

-Now delete *SampleProcessor.java* and *Groups.java* &mdash; Note: these classes are not needed for creating custom field processor.
+Note: Delete *SampleProcessor.java* and *Groups.java* &mdash; these classes are not needed for creating custom field processor.

-This is what it should look like now:
+This is what the final project should look like:

 ![image alt text](intellij3.png)

 ### Step 3 &mdash; Build Custom Field Processor Project

-Build project by executing the following commmand from the project folder:
+Build project by executing the following commmand from the project root folder:

 ```sh
  mvn clean package -Pui,dist -DskipTests